The Beatles (1960-1970) is a Pop band from Liverpool, UK.

 The line-up of The Quarry Men increased to seven with McCartney (guitar/vocals), John Lowe (piano) and George Harrison (guitar/vocals) added.
 Soon Griffiths and another member would leave, leaving a five-piece band.
 The group appeared at several local talent contests but had very few gigs and by January 1959, the group wasn't operating.
 Although Lennon and McCartney kept in touch, Harrison had joined the Les Stewart Quartet.
 But by shier luck The Les Stewart Quartet had been booked as a resident band at a new club called The Casbah, run by Mrs. Mona Best to support her son's Pete and Rory.
 Stewart himself, however, was apparently upset because his guitarist Ken Brown helped to decorate the club, and refused to play there.
 Brown and Harrison walked out of the group and contacted Lennon and McCartney resulting in a reunification of The Quarry Men as a quartet.
 After about seven gigs at the club, Ken Brown left over a disagreement about money.
-From October 1959 to January 1960 Lennon, McCartney and Harrison continued as a trio with McCartney on drums under the name Johnny & the Moondogs and played whenever they could find a drummer; McCartney often taking the drum role himself.
+From October 1959 to January 1960 Lennon, McCartney and Harrison continued as a trio under the name Johnny & the Moondogs and played whenever they could find a drummer; McCartney often taking the drum role himself.

 Love Me Do, their first single, arrived on October 5, 1962, to become a modest hit.
 1963 and 1964 proved to be the most important years in their careers for in 1963 the "Beatlemania" craze took off in Britain making them the fad of the day and no longer support acts at concerts, even starring in the Royal Variety Show, and the highest rated TV show in England at the time, Sunday Night At The London Palladium.